w314/notes/javaNotes/sqlNotes.md

 ### Clauses

+#### `WHERE` Clause

 > Why would I use the WHERE clause?

+The `WHERE` clause is not only used in `SELECT` statements, it is also used in `UPDATE`, `DELETE` as well

-- FILTERING: The filtering clause of a select statement is a `WHERE` clauses that defines how selected rows are filtered from the table.
+FILTERING: The filtering clause of a select statement is a `WHERE` clauses that defines how selected rows are filtered from the table.
 WHERE` clauses use **logical operators** to select records that meet specific conditions.

 - `AND` true if both boolean expresions evaluate to true
 - `IN` true if the operand is included in a list of expressions
 - `NOT` Reverses the value of any boolean expression
 - `OR` true if either or both boolean expressions is true
 - `LIKE` true if the operand matches a pattern
   - `%`` (percent) match any string of zero or more characters
   - `_` (underscore) match any single character
 - `BETWEEN` true if the operand falls within a range Where Logical operators

+#### `GROUP BY` Clause

+> What is the GROUP BY clause used for?-

+- used to group data based on the exact value in a specific field
-- `GROUP BY` groups rows that have the same values into summary rows.
-Often used with aggregate functions like `COUNT`, `MAX`, `MIN`.
+- groups rows that have the same values into summary rows
+- have to be used with aggregate functions like `COUNT`, `MAX`, `MIN`.
 - `HAVING` is used to filter out groups that meet a condition.

+#### `ORDER BY` Clause

+> What is the ORDER BY clause used for?

-- `ORDER BY` clause is used to sort the returned records by a specified column.
-The records can be ordered either `ASC` (ascending) or `DESC` (descending).
-Ascending order is default if not specified.
+- `ORDER BY` clause is used to sort the returned records by a specified column
+- The records can be ordered either `ASC` (ascending) or `DESC` (descending).
+- Ascending order is default if not specified.

+### Other Clauses

 - `LIMIT` clause restricts number of records returned from the select statement.
 - `OFFSET` clause specifies from which record position to start counting from.
 This is often used in conjunction with the `LIMIT` clause.
 NOTE: Some SQL implementations use the `SKIP` keyword instead of offset